 How long can I stay in one location as a travel nurse?

-Although most travel contracts average around 13 weeks, travel nurses can extend their contract to stay in one location for up to one year without tax implications, as per the IRS.
+Although most travel nursing contracts average around 13 weeks, travel contract nurses can extend their contract to stay in one location for up to one year without tax implications, as per the IRS.
 According to the “one-year rule,” after a year in the same area, you may no longer be considered a temporary employee and become ineligible for travel reimbursements and financial aid.
 It’s always an option to stay and work in one location — you just may be considered a staff nurse instead of a travel nurse.